GUIDELINES & ELIGIBILITY

 Click on each of our four program areas below for their guidelines:

 The Dodge Foundation is prohibited from participating in or supporting political activities or attempts to influence action on specific legislation.
-In addition, for effective focus of the Foundation’s resources, Dodge does not provide the following:
+For effective focus of the Foundation’s resources, Dodge historically has not directly supported awards to individuals; scholarship funds or tuition assistance; funds for capital projects, equipment purchases, and endowment funds; or grants in major categories of funding such as higher education, health, religion, and film.